 Be as active as you can.
 Even gentle walking can improve your mood.

 Think about what you eat and drink.
-Eating a healthy, balanced diet can give you an energy boost.
+Eating a healthy, balanced diet and good kai can give you an energy boost.

 Take time out to look after yourself.
-When you feel up to it, learn some techniques to manage stress and relax, like listening to music, yoga or breathing exercises.
+When you feel up to it, learn some techniques to manage stress and relax, like listening to music, yoga, breathing exercises or going for a walk in the ngahere, or a swim in the moana.

 Set fun goals and things to look forward to.